 In Oracle database management, PL/SQL is a procedural language extension to Structured Query Language (SQL).
 The purpose of PL/SQL is to combine database language and procedural programming language.
 The basic unit in PL/SQL is called a block and is made up of three parts: a declarative part, an executable part and an exception-building part.

-Because PL/SQL allows you to mix SQL statements with procedural constructs, it is possible to use PL/SQL blocks and subprograms to group SQL statements before sending them to Oracle for execution.
-Without PL/SQL, Oracle must process SQL statements one at a time and, in a network environment, this can affect traffic flow and slow down response time.
+Because PL/SQL enables users to mix SQL statements with procedural constructs, it is possible to use PL/SQL blocks and subprograms to group SQL statements before sending them to Oracle for execution.
+Without PL/SQL, Oracle must process SQL statements one at a time.
+In a network environment, this can affect traffic flow and slow down response time.
 PL/SQL blocks can be compiled once and stored in executable form to improve response time.Content Continues Below

 A PL/SQL program that is stored in a database in compiled form and can be called by name is referred to as a stored procedure.
 A PL/SQL stored procedure that is implicitly started when an INSERT, UPDATE or DELETE statement is issued against an associated table is called a trigger.